Steps for Getting on the Same Page After a Frustrating Exchange

 …what would you want the expectations to be in situations like in the future?”

-7 – Ask her why she feels the way she does and acknowledge the legitimate wants, needs and values that are driving her preferred expectations.
+7 – Ask them why they feel the way they do and acknowledge the legitimate wants, needs and values that are driving their preferred expectations.

-8 – When she is finished, do the same yourself (i.e., If it was just up to you and she was going to be okay with whatever you wanted, what would you want the expectations to be, and why you feel this way.
+8 – When they are finished, do the same yourself (i.e., If it was just up to you and they were going to be okay with whatever you wanted, what would you want the expectations to be, and why you feel this way.

-If she doesn’t offer validation, ask her if she can see why you feel this way.
+If they don’t offer validation, ask them if they can see why you feel this way.

-9 – If you and your partner aren’t on the same page with your preferred decisions or expectations, suggest a possible compromise and be responsive to any compromise that she proposes.
+9 – If you and your partner aren’t on the same page with your preferred decisions or expectations, suggest a possible compromise and be responsive to any compromise that they propose.

 COPYRIGHT TO BRENT J. ATKINSON, ALL RIGHTS RESERVED